you-dont-need/You-Dont-Need-Momentjs/README.md

 dayjs.extend(weekOfYear);
 dayjs().week();
 // => 37
-// dayjs ❌ not support set week of year
+// dayjs ❌ does not support set week of year
 ```

 **[⬆ back to top](#quick-links)**